freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/content/IMemoryDbArticle.md

 ## Why Elasticssearch

-Elasticsearch supports KNN querying natively in both cloud and on-premise installations.
+Elasticsearch supports kNN querying natively in both cloud and on-premise installations.

+KNN stands for 'K nearest neighbors', and it is a search algorithm that finds the K most similar vectors to a given query vector.

 Text embeddings produced by dense vector models can be queried using a kNN search.
-In the knn clause, provide the name of the dense vector field, and a query_vector_builder clause with the model ID and the query text, as in the following example:
+In the kNN clause, provide the name of the dense vector field, and a query_vector_builder clause with the model ID and the query text, as in the following example:

 ```json
 GET my-index/_search